Required minimum distributions

 Be ready when your RMDs kick in

 The whole point of tax-deferred retirement accounts is to accumulate more money for retirement by not paying current taxes on contributions you make to the account, plus earnings.
 But when you take money out of these accounts, the amount you receive will be subject to federal income tax.
 Tax laws require you to begin taking minimum, annual withdrawals from your tax-deferred retirement accounts.
-If you own an IRA, the first minimum withdrawal needs to be made on or before April 1 following the year in which you turn 70½.
-If you are a participant in a plan, the first RMD must generally be made no later than April 1 following the year in which you turn 70½ or the year in which you retire.
-You can withdraw as much as you want, but you must withdraw a required minimum amount, whether you need the money or not - hence “Required Minimum Distributions”.
+If you turned 70½ in 2019 or earlier and still have a balance in the plan, you are required to take a Required Minimum Distribution (RMD) by April 1 of the calendar year following the calendar year in which you reach 70½.
+Beginning in 2020 or later, if you have a balance in the plan, you are required to take a Required Minimum Distribution (RMD) by April 1 of the calendar year following the calendar year in which you reach 72.
+You can withdraw as much as you want, but you must withdraw a required minimum amount, whether you need the money or not — hence “Required Minimum Distributions.”

 You can start taking withdrawals earlier too, but if you take a withdrawal prior to turning 59½ a 10% premature distribution penalty tax may apply.
 If you don’t need to take withdrawals, you can leave your money in the accounts for continued growth potential.